DuendeInexistente/Cirque/ShortStories/post.md

 ---------------

 [Quilroy](https://www.youtube.com/watch?v=OVr4eee_BRQ) [^meinat] dragged his claws through surroundings that were becoming increasingly hard to make out, feeling the remains of his body ache after the effort he’d gone through.
-The stone was starting to vanish in his perception as the simulacrums of eyes on his helmet vanished, stripping away to increasingly abstract representations that were hard to tell apart from each other.
+The stone was starting to vanish in his perception as the simulacrums of eyes in his helmet vanished, stripping away to increasingly abstract representations that were hard to tell apart from each other.

 There was a sound -because his ears were, thankfully, still his original ones- of claws on stone and someone helped him stand— the griffon’s features were hard to make out as the stone, but he saw the small ring hovering above her head like a crown, spasming left and right sometimes before returning to a smooth spin, and knew who it was.